 Ironically: Most people enrolled in IDR’s have increasing loan balances throughout the term of their repayment.
 When they are disqualified out of these programs, they are usually left owing a far larger balance than had they never tried in the first place.
 At least on the books- the Department of Education is almost surely booking a profit rather than incurring a cost due to these non-functioning IDR plans.
 The cost and harm that these failing IDR’s have caused the citizenry has been incalculably large.

-While the claimed $116 billion in loan cancellation may sound like a significant amount, this was over a 2.5 year time span, during which the federal loan portfolio typically grows by $250 billion in interest.
+While the claimed $131 billion in loan cancellation may sound like a significant amount, this was over a 3 year time span, during which the federal loan portfolio typically grows by $300 billion in interest, alone.

-So, Biden could do similar loan cancellations forever, and with new loan originations, the federal student loan portfolio would still grow by $372 Billion, or about $1.5 Trillion over ten years (actually significantly more than this, when capitalized interest is considered).
+So, Biden could do similar loan cancellations forever, and with new loan originations, the federal student loan portfolio would still grow by about $1.6 Trillion over ten years (actually significantly more than this, when capitalized interest is considered).

 The Department of Education clearly has no desires or intentions of actually cancelling any loans if a reason can be found not to, and this has always been true.
 The bad faith with which the Department runs this lending program has been blatant for decades.

 The Department, for example, fights tooth-and-nail behind the scenes to keep constitutional bankruptcy rights away from the loans, and this has not changed with the “new” bankruptcy process announced last year.
 As long as this vital protection remains gone, the un-elected, unappointed bureaucrats there will continue to abuse the borrowers, extract obscene- and ever-increasing amounts of unearned profit from them.